rezeck/CompressorJPEG/README.md

 # CompressorJPEG

-JPEG Compression using OpenCV(Just grayscale Images)
+A basic JPEG Compression (DCT + quantization + IDCT) using OpenCV and entropy-encoding/Huffman-coding.
+This compressor works just with grayscale images.